mshindal/amp/README.md

 * Install [MSYS2](http://msys2.github.io/).
 Make sure you follow all instructions on the page, including the update process at the end.
 * MSYS2 includes three shells, all of which you can launch from the Start Menu: MSYS2 MSYS, MSYS2 MinGW 64-bit, and MSYS2 MinGW 32-bit.
 Make sure you're using the correct shell for each step, or else you'll get `command not found` errors.
 * Install the development packages we need by running the following command inside a **MSYS2 MSYS** shell: `mkdir -p /mingw64 && pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-make mingw-w64-x86_64-pkg-config mingw-w64-x86_64-qt5 mingw-w64-x86_64-taglib`.
 This might take a while!
 * Now that the packages we need are installed, we're ready to start building.
 Building happens inside a **MSYS2 MinGW 64-bit shell**.
-Open up a MSYS2 MinGW 64-bit shell and `cd` to the project's directory. *Note: In MSYS2, Windows drives are mounted off the root directory, so if you cloned the qTunes repository to C:\qTunes, you can access that directory inside of MSYS2 by navigating to /c/qTunes.* Once you're in the project's directory, run `qmake` to generate a Makefile, and `mingw32-make` to build the project.
+Open up a MSYS2 MinGW 64-bit shell and `cd` to the project's directory. *Note: In MSYS2, Windows drives are mounted off the root directory, so if you cloned the amp repository to C:\amp, you can access that directory inside of MSYS2 by navigating to /c/amp.* Once you're in the project's directory, run `qmake` to generate a Makefile, and `mingw32-make` to build the project.
-* The qTunes binary will be in a folder called `debug`.
-Launch it by running `./debug/qTunes`.
-If you want to build the release version, run `mingw32-make -f Makefile.Release` and then launch it by running `./release/qTunes`.
+* The amp binary will be in a folder called `debug`.
+Launch it by running `./debug/amp`.
+If you want to build the release version, run `mingw32-make -f Makefile.Release` and then launch it by running `./release/amp`.

 ### macOS
 TODO, because I don't have a Mac, and Apple purposely makes it hard to run macOS in a virtual machine.